Course Outline

 Format:

-The final assessment piece requires you to analyse a Year 1 child’s responses to a range of English assessment tasks in reading and writing and write a report to communicate your findings.
+The final assessment piece requires you to analyse a Year 1 child’s responses to a range of English assessment tasks in listening, speaking and creating; reading and viewing; and writing and creating and write a report to communicate your findings.

-• You will assess the child's strengths and weaknesses according to the specific assessment tasks and then apply your understanding of research, language learning theory (which includes neuroscience research) and teaching strategies (Tasks 1 & 2) to propose a future teaching plan for the student.
+• You will assess the child's strengths and the next steps in their learning according to the specific assessment tasks and then apply your understanding of research, language learning theory (which includes neuroscience research) and teaching strategies (Tasks 1 & 2) to propose a future teaching plan for the student.

 • You are required to link the proposed teaching to the Australian Curriculum: English year level learning outcomes.